 The Unofficial Guide to Programming FANUC Robots

 That's why I wrote this book.
-Over the last ten years I've worked with a lot of other programmers who had to blindly stumble around the Teach Pendant, guessing at the best way to get things done.
+Over the last 11+ years I've worked with many programmers who had to blindly stumble around the Teach Pendant, guessing at the best way to get things done, even after attending a training course.
 I've done hundreds of code reviews where application errors were the result of just doing things "the hard way" when there was a much easier way.

-With this book I've distilled these 10+ years of experience into the core tools, techniques and best-practices I use on every job.
-When you're done reading, you'll know how to compose programs from scratch that work every time, avoiding those common pitfalls that I see programmers make all the time.
+With this book I've distilled these 11+ years of experience into the core tools, techniques and best-practices I use on every job.
+When you're done reading, you'll know how to compose programs from scratch that work every time, avoiding those common pitfalls that I'm always seeing in the field.

-Armed with a firm understanding of how FANUC robots work and how an experienced developer works with them, you'll find yourself well-equipped to handle whatever applications come your way.
+Armed with a firm understanding of how FANUC robots work and how an experienced developer works with them, you'll feel confident you can handle any application that comes your way.

 What are you waiting for?
-Grab your PDF copy and start programming FANUC robots today!
+Grab your copy and start programming FANUC robots today!